Shriram313/Shriram313/README.md

 - Hi There!👋 , I’m Shriram Rai
 - 👀 I’m interested in Problem-Solving and Web Development
-- 🌱 I’m currently studying at NIT Jalandhar
+- 🌱 I’m graduated from NIT Jalandhar
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...